-Today I discuss the importance of not relying totally on social media as your primary source of traffic to your business website.
+It is important not to rely totally on social media as your primary source of traffic to your local business website.

 Recent news has shown that some sites are experiencing a drop in traffic due to new restrictions by Facebook.

-Elite Daily, Upworthy and Huffington Post are among the sites experiencing up to 40 percent drop because they changed the way content is displayed on Facebook.
-This can be a problem when you are relying on only one source for your social media presence.
+Elite Daily, Upworthy and Huffington Post are among the sites that are experiencing up to 40 percent drop in traffic levels because Facebook changed the way content is displayed.
+It can be a serious problem when you rely on only one source for your social media presence.

 Think of your website as the mothership.
 The other social media outlets are the satellites spinning around it, namely Twitter, Google Plus,Tumblr and Facebook.
 I recommend you don’t put more time and effort into maintaining your presence on the satellites than you do for your mothership.
 It’s too much of a risk to become dependant on the traffic from a third party social media website.